MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-java-se-to-java-se-app-service.md

 ### Special Cases

 Certain production scenarios may require additional changes or impose additional limitations.
-While such scenarios can be infrequent, it is important to ensure that they are either inapplicable to your application or correctly resolved.
+While such scenarios can be infrequent, it's important to ensure that they're either inapplicable to your application or correctly resolved.

 #### Determine whether application relies on scheduled jobs

 Scheduled jobs, such as Quartz Scheduler tasks or cron jobs, can't be used with App Service.
-App Service will not prevent you from deploying an application containing scheduled tasks internally.
+App Service won't prevent you from deploying an application containing scheduled tasks internally.
 However, if your application is scaled out, the same scheduled job may run more than once per scheduled period.
 This situation can lead to unintended consequences.

 Inventory any scheduled jobs, inside or outside the application process.